junxit/us-congress-bills-116/bill.md

 >   - **(2)** prioritizes science and technology in areas relevant to the mission of the Department of Energy through the design and application of cybersecurity technologies;
 >   - **(3)** develops, or facilitates private sector development of, voluntary cybersecurity training and retraining standards, lessons, and recommendations for the energy sector that minimize duplication of cybersecurity compliance training programs; and
 >   - **(4)** maintains a public database of cybersecurity education, training, and certification programs.
+> - **(b)** *Grid resilience technology training* The Secretary shall support the development of the grid workforce through a training program that prioritizes activities that enhance the resilience of the electric grid and energy sector infrastructure, including training on the use of tools, technologies, and methods developed under the grant program established in section 1311(b).
-> - **(b)** *Collaboration* In carrying out the program authorized in subsection (a), the Secretary shall leverage programs and activities carried out across the Department of Energy, other relevant Federal agencies, institutions of higher education, and other appropriate entities best suited to provide national leadership on cybersecurity-related issues.
+> - **(c)** *Collaboration* In carrying out the program authorized in subsection (a) and (b), the Secretary shall leverage programs and activities carried out across the Department of Energy, other relevant Federal agencies, institutions of higher education, and other appropriate entities best suited to provide national leadership on cybersecurity and grid resilience-related issues.
 >
 > ## § 1315.
 Interagency coordination and strategic plan for energy sector cybersecurity research
 >